-The main theory behind the Cancellation System is the assumptions that two events with the same chance will occur approximately an equal amount of times (in time).
+The main theory behind the Cancellation System is the assumption that two events with the same chance will occur approximately an equal amount of times (in time).
 According to this system, you can assume that this will happen within a certain amount of time.
 The higher your budget is, the longer this amount of time will be, as your chances increase, but so do your financial risks.
 Cancellation is played on either black or red because here your win chance is approximately 50/50.
 Choose beforehand what your bet will be, and how much you can and are willing to lose, potentially.

 How does the Cancellation System work?

-You start this process by writing down a series of numbers that add up to you’re the total amount that you want to bet on this round.
+You start this process by writing down a series of numbers that add up to the total amount that you want to bet on this round.
 This can be in the form of units (as in that 1 = 5 and 3 = 15).
 These numbers do not have to be sequential, but may if you prefer.
 It’s easiest to stick to an even number of numbers in your sequence.
 Do keep in mind that the higher your numbers are, the higher your risks will be.
 The outside numbers of your sequence will be where your main focus is placed.
-Each bet that you make will be a sum of the numbers on the outside; on the left-hand side and right hand side.
+Each bet that you make will be a sum of the numbers on the outside; on the left-hand side and right-hand side.

-When you win, you cross off the numbers that you just added to create the betting amount (the two outermost numbers), reducing the amount of numbers in your row.
-If you lose, you add the sum of these two outermost numbers, and place the total at the end of the row.
+When you win, you cross off the numbers that you just added to create the betting amount (the two outermost numbers), reducing the number of numbers in your row.
+If you lose, you add the sum of these two outermost numbers and place the total at the end of the row.
 Your next bet is then again, the sum of the two outermost numbers, which has now increased.
 You keep playing until all your numbers are crossed out.
 If you end up with one number at the end, after you’ve crossed off your outermost numbers, this is the amount you need to bet.